venfo9/Cypress_TextBox/README.md

-Here's a README template for your Cypress testing project:

----

 # Cypress Testing Project

 This repository contains a Cypress testing suite for automated testing of the forms on the [DemoQA](https://demoqa.com/text-box) website.
 The tests ensure that the form behaves as expected across different viewports, verifies form validation, and checks the correct display of input fields and outputs.